portworx/helm/charts/px-backup/README.md

-# PX-Central
+# PX-Backup

 PX-Central is a unified, multi-user, multi-cluster management interface.
-Using PX-Central, users can backup/restore Kubernetes clusters with PX-Backup.
-Optionally, users can also use PX-Central to manage and monitor their PX clusters from a single place.
-PX-Central can also host a license server to manage Portworx licenses across your environment.
+Using PX-Backup, users can backup/restore Kubernetes clusters with PX-Backup.

 ## Installing the Chart

 To install the chart with the release name `px-backup`:

-Add portworx/px-central helm repository using command:
+Add portworx/px-backup helm repository using command:
 ```console
 $ helm repo add portworx https://raw.githubusercontent.com/portworx/helm/master/stable
 ```